ibm-mas-manage/sno/docs/index.md

 !!! note
     `gp2` is the default storage class in AWS.
 You can optionally install RedHat LVM (Logical Volume Manager) operator using OperatorHub for volume management.

 - Run ansible playbook to install MAS core and dependencies.
-It takes about 1 hour to complete the installation.
+It takes about 1.5 hours to complete the installation.
 Some tasks takes more time to complete and you will see `Failed - Retrying...` messages.

 ```
 ansible-playbook playbooks/oneclick_core.yml